by Andy Cannon and William Shakespeare

 for ages 8+

-By the pricking of my thumb, something wicked this way comes.
+By the pricking of my thumbs, something wicked this way comes.
 Andy Cannon tells Shakespeare’s classic, taking audiences on a thousand-year journey from fact to fiction and back again.
 ‘A tale of sound and fury, signifying first class theatre for everyone over eight’ (Herald).
 ‘Strikingly heartfelt and intelligent… immensely classy stuff’ (Scotsman). www.madeinscotlandshowcase.com

 Andy Cannon, formerly of Wee Stories Theatre is one of Scotland’s finest storytellers for children.
 Is this a dagger? is Andy’s story of Macbeth.